ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch01_a_framework.md

 ## A Framework For Ethics

 Ethical propositions are different from other types of knowledge statements.
-If I say, “I like jazz,” that may be a true or false statement, but it is not generally considered binding upon you in any way.
+If I say, “I like jazz”, that may be a true or false statement, but it is not generally considered binding upon you in any way.
 My preference for jazz is a mere statement of personal fondness; based on my statement, it is not incumbent upon you to either like or dislike jazz.

-Similarly, if I say “I like vegetables,” that is also a mere statement of personal preference.
-However, if I say, “vegetables are healthy food,” then I have shifted from a statement of personal preference to a statement of objective fact.
-It is the difference between “I like ice cream,” and, “Ice cream contains milk.”
+Similarly, if I say “I like vegetables”, that is also a mere statement of personal preference.
+However, if I say, “vegetables are healthy food”, then I have shifted from a statement of personal preference to a statement of objective fact.
+It is the difference between “I like ice cream”, and, “Ice cream contains milk.”

 The fundamental difference between statements of *preference* and statements of *fact* is that statements of fact are objective, testable – and binding.
 If you value truth, it is incumbent upon you to accept the fact that ice cream contains milk, once it is proven.[^1]